On the Formation of Lines in Quantum Phase Space: Wigner's distribution

-which is known to fully represent all information contained in $\psi$.
+$W$ is a function of $x,$ $t$ and momentum~$p$ and known to fully represent all information contained in $\psi$.
 By construction $W$ is nonlocal (through~$y$) and normalized: $\int dp \int dx \;W(x,p,t)=1$.
-Unlike~$\psi$, $W$ is always real-valued but features nega\-tive regions~\cite{Wigner_PR32} and is thus considered a quasi-probability distribution~\cite{Zachos_book_05}.
+Unlike~$\psi$, $W$ is always real-valued but features nega\-tive regions~\cite{Wigner_PR32} and is thus considered a distribution featuring `quasi-probabilities'~\cite{Zachos_book_05}.